-After graduation, I worked for several years at I.E. Handmade Fiber Art and Design Studio and occasionally exhibited work in Kansas City, MO.
+After graduation, I worked at I.E. Handmade Fiber Art and Design Studio and occasionally exhibited work in Kansas City, MO.
 From there, I went on to work for the Moon Marble Company in Bonner Springs, Kansas where I developed my graphic art and web design skills.

 Life brought me to Lincoln, Nebraska in 2011.
 With that change, I began a new body of work combining weaving and painting techniques.
 Branching off from that body of art, I started making wearable art to sell at museum gift shops, galleries, and specialty stores.

-In addition to shows, I make work on commission and have received numerous commissions for both Woven Paintings and Stained Glass Panels.
+In addition to shows, I have received numerous commissions in multiple disciplines.
 My work is exhibited in galleries across the USA.
 My fused glass kaleidoscopes were exhibited in an internationally juried show "Kaleidoscopes: Spectrum" in partnership with The Brewster Kaleidoscope Society at the Mansion at Strathmore in Bethesda, Maryland in April - May 2019, and I was honored to have the first piece sold during the exhibit.
 My woven painting, "Reflections on Surface Tension" was published in the "Materialities" Catalog in the Fall of 2015, which was an internationally juried publication in conjunction with the International Surface Design Association's "Made Aware" Exhibit at the 2015 Surface Design Conference.